City of Prince George City Council

 Biography

-City of Prince George
+- City of Prince George

 - Ex Officio Member - Standing Committee on Finance and Audit (2018 - Present)

-Regional District of Fraser-Fort George (RDFFG)
+- Regional District of Fraser-Fort George (RDFFG)

-- Vice Chair - Regional Hospital District Board (2018 - Present)
+- Vice Chair - Regional Hospital District (2022 - Present) (previously Member 2018-2022)

-- Member - Agricultural Land Use Committee (2018 - Present)
+- Member - Agricultural Land Use Commission (2018 - Present)

-- Trustee - Fraser Fort-George Cemetery Board (2018 - Present)
+- Trustee - Fraser Fort George Cemetery Board (2018 - Present)

 - Member - Environment and Parks Committee (2018 - 2022)